Anpan: History

 Emperor Meiji and Empress Shōken later acquired a fondness for anpan after Kimura, via chamberlain Yamaoka Tesshū, prepared it for them to eat during hanami.
 Concerned with their appearance, he decorated them with a salt-pickled sakura in the middle of each bun.
 These anpan were presented to the emperor and empress on April 4, 1875, after which the emperor requested anpan from Kimura on a regular basis.
 Because of its newfound association with royalty, the popularity of anpan, and bread as a whole, increased throughout Japan.

+By the early 20th century, anpan were popularly perceived to be prepared the day before, bringing concerns that it could grow stale and harm children consuming the rolls.
+A description in the period of schoolchildren described around a quarter forgoing their lunchboxes for anpan.
+Today, anpan are widely regarded as a staple of Japanese bakery culture and are often cited as one of the most recognizable examples of Western-influenced "Japanese bread" products.

+Food

+Unlike the steamed manjū that anpan is modelled on, anpan is baked or fried.
+In addition to the original poppy seed and white sesame seed toppings, modern bakeries, including the still extant Kimuraya, produce anpan with a variety of fillings and toppings such as salt-pickled cherry blossoms, chocolate, curry, custard, and pork chops.

 In popular culture

 "Anpan" is often used as slang for recreational inhalation of paint thinner.

 The picture book and anime series Anpanman is about a superhero whose head is made of anpan.
+By 2017, five museums based on the franchise existed in cities across Japan.

 The anime and picture book character Kogepan is an anthropomorphized burned anpan.